 - You will be given a form to fill out.
-Usually the questions ask your age, size, agency and their contact numbers, so make sure you have this information.
+Usually they ask for your age, size, agency and their contact numbers, so make sure you have this information.

 - Each model casting is unique.
 Some may ask to see you alone or in a group.
 In a group casting, it’s important to stand out from the crowd.
 Show off your personality and don’t be afraid to speak up.

 - Once called in front of the casting directors you will be asked a few questions.
 Be confident and friendly.
 It is a daunting experience but with some practise it will become a lot easier.
 They will ask you to show your walk, try on clothes and will likely take a few snapshots.
 Begin with a straight up and down shot and then continue to move through a few poses that you have prepared each time they shoot.

 - After the long wait, the actual audition is usually over after a few minutes.
 They know what they are looking for, so there won’t be any time-wasting.